 How to Get to Trinidad, CO

-• If you are traveling by car: Trinidad is located on I-25 near the New Mexico border, about 3.5 hours from Denver and 2 hours from Santa Fe.
+• If you’re traveling by car: I usually take I-25—Trinidad sits near the New Mexico border, about 3.5 hours from Denver and just 2 hours from Santa Fe.
+It’s an easy, scenic drive either way.

-• By Train: Amtrak’s Southwest Chief stops daily in downtown Trinidad with connections from Chicago, Los Angeles, and stops in between.
+• By Train: I’ve taken Amtrak’s Southwest Chief into downtown Trinidad.
+It’s a relaxing way to arrive, with routes from Chicago, Los Angeles, and lots of stops in between.

 Where to Stay in Trinidad, CO